kevbite/kevbite.github.io/_posts/2014-03-14-using-secure-string.md

 If you are working with confidential data such as credit cards, passwords, etc...
 You should be using SecureString as much as possible when passing it between in methods.
 Even though it’s not going to be possible to cover all situations you should try to minimize the overall attack surface on your application.

-Also try to look for other components that you are using that may expose SecureStrings which then you can continue using in your own stack.
+Also, try to look for other components that you are using that may expose SecureStrings which then you can continue using in your own stack.

 ## Overkill.